Calculating Sun’s Declination for Celestial Navigation

-This page, calculate sun’s declination and astronavigation is designed to calculate the sun’s declination using a nautical almanac at the precise Universal Time (UT) of the sextant observation at sea.
+This page, Calculating Sun’s Declination for Celestial Navigation is designed to calculate the sun’s declination using a nautical almanac at the precise Universal Time (UT) of the sextant observation at sea.

 You will find four completely worked-out examples